LeanneLibGriff/nine-repro/Step7CloudBackup.md

 Choosing the right storage solution will be determined by a number of factors.
 Some things to consider include contractual requirements of funding bodies, legal requirements to retain or discard data, as well as best practices in your field.

+Major funders of Australian research, the Australian Research Council and the National Health and Medical Research Council have data management requirements as part of their funding agreements.

 At Griffith, three types of data storage are available to researchers

 #### [Research Drive](https://research-storage.griffith.edu.au/drive/)